romanovosad87/cinema-app/README.md

 3. Configure db.properties file with your URL, USERNAME, PASSWORD, DRIVER.
 4. Configure log4j2.properties file with your basePath to this project.
 5. Configure liquibase.properties file with your URL, USERNAME, PASSWORD, DRIVER.
-6. Configure create-all-tables.sql file with your name.
+6. Configure create-all-tables.sql file with your NAME.
 7. Run command mvn clean package in terminal.

 **You can test the app by this**